-In that sense, you can think of our metamaps as the connective tissue between data points that allow you to ultimately trust your users.
+In that sense, you can think of our workflows as the connective tissue between data points that allow you to ultimately trust your users.

 So, instead of settling for empty and surface-level data to back up a person’s qualifications such as report cards, a zip code or gender (which don’t really tell us anything about an individual) why not search for their work milestones such as 5,000 trips performed by an Uber driver, the full payment of a mortgage loan, or if you have any criminal records?

 Wouldn’t this information be more helpful in giving us a full picture of who we are online to third parties we are trying to build a relationship with?
 Wouldn’t knowing a person’s merits help better choose a seller, a financial service provider or a food delivery app?
 Or think of it the other way around, wouldn’t this be ideal to select a buyer or a financial service consumer?

 In that sense, we conceive merits as pieces of information that go deeper and further into people’s achievements to tell us more about who they are in a more personal and practical way.